Aaron Pico

-Aaron Pico (born September 23, 1996) is an American mixed martial artist and former freestyle wrestler who currently competes in the featherweight division of Bellator MMA.
-As a freestyle wrestler, Pico competed at 65 kilograms, where he placed second at 2016 US Olympic Team Trials and holds multiple national and international championships.
-In the age–group, he was a two–time Junior World Championship medalist and a Cadet World Champion.
-As of February 28, 2023, he is #3 in the Bellator Featherweight Rankings.
+Aaron Pico (born September 23, 1996) is an American mixed martial artist and former freestyle wrestler.
+He currently competes in the featherweight division of the Ultimate Fighting Championship (UFC).
+He started out his career in Bellator MMA, where he fought his first 17 bouts.

-Background
+In freestyle wrestling, Pico competed at 65 kilograms, where he was notably an Olympic alternate in 2016, as well as a U17 World champion in 2013.

+Early life

-Pico is a seventh-generation Californio and a member of the Pico family of California, as great-great-great-great-grandson of Pío Pico, 10th Governor of Alta California.
-He started boxing at the age of ten and also competed in Pankration tournaments.
+Pico was born September 23, 1996, in Whittier, California.
+He is a seventh-generation Californio and a member of the Pico family of California, as great-great-great-great-grandson of Pío Pico, the last governor of California under Mexico rule and the 10th Governor of Alta California.
+Pico started wrestling at the age of four, and competed in multiple other combat sports.
+At age ten, he began boxing and competing in Pankration tournaments.

 Wrestling career

-Early career

-Pico started wrestling at the age of four, while also competing in multiple other combat sports.
+High school

 During his freshman year of high school, Pico capped off a perfect 42–0 season at St. John Bosco High School and won the CIF state championship at 132 pounds.
-Afterwards, Pico would compete in freestyle, and after making the US Cadet World Team, he claimed the Cadet World Championship at 63 kilograms.
-He would also make his senior freestyle debut at age 18, defeating Alibeggadzhi Emeev in a lopsided decision in a dual meet against Russia.
-In a surprising turn of events, Pico, the top–ranked high school wrestler in the country, signed major endorsement contracts with Dethrone Royalty, an MMA lifestyle apparel company, and a multi–year shoe endorsement with Nike, turning into a professional athlete in 2014.
-This led him unable to compete in collegiate wrestling as per the rules of the NCAA, but Pico announced he intended to focus solely in freestyle to continue a mixed martial arts career after a 2016 Summer Olympic run, foregoing further education.
+Afterwards, Pico would compete in freestyle, claiming the U17 World title at 63 kilograms over Japan in the title match.
+He made his senior freestyle debut at age 18, defeating Alibeggadzhi Emeev in a lopsided decision in a dual meet against Russia.

+The top-ranked high school wrestler in the country in 2014, he signed major endorsement contracts with Dethrone Royalty, an MMA lifestyle apparel company, and a multi-year shoe endorsement with Nike, Inc., turning into a professional athlete and making him ineligible to compete in collegiate wrestling under NCAA rules.
+Pico stated he intended to focus solely in freestyle to continue a mixed martial arts career after a 2016 Olympic run, foregoing further education.
 Before his MMA debut, Pico explained:

-Freestyle
+Post-high school career

 2014

-In 2014, Pico claimed the US Junior National Championship in April when he flawlessly defeated outstanding NCAA All–American from Penn State Zain Retherford in the finals, and went on to defeat him two more times in June for the US Junior World Team spot.
-In July, Pico competed in the senior level, claiming a silver medal from the prestigious Grand Prix of Spain, falling to Yasar Dogu International champion Frank Chamizo.
-In August, he competed at the Junior World Championships, where he defeated the eventual accomplished Daichi Takatani first round, and went on to defeat four more points by technical fall before facing eventual 2016 Olympic Gold medalist from Iran Hassan Yazdani, whom he lost to on points.
-In October, he placed third at the prestigious Soslan Andiev International in Russia.
+In 2014, Pico claimed the U20 US National Championship in April by defeating Penn State's Zain Retherford in the finals, and went on to defeat him two more times in June for the U20 US World Team spot.

+In July, Pico competed in the senior level, claiming a silver medal from the Grand Prix of Spain, only falling to World medalist from Italy Frank Chamizo.
+In August, he competed at the U20 World Championships, where he notably defeated Daichi Takatani from Japan in the first round, and went on to defeat four more foreign opponents by technical fall before facing eventual 2016 Olympic Gold medalist from Iran Hassan Yazdani, whom he lost to on points.

+In October, Pico placed third at the prestigious Soslan Andiev International in Russia.
 In November, he claimed his first senior level gold medal, winning the Henri Deglane Grand Prix, earning the biggest win of his career over 2013 World Champion from Armenia David Safaryan in the finals.